 MORE DECORATED CHRISTMAS TREE EXAMPLES (WITH DIFFERENT THEMES!)

 Here are a few of my other trees over the past few years, decked out for Christmas, using the same tree trimming and Christmas tree ribbon steps as above.
-Here’s a look at two different themes in the great room…
+Here’s a look at a few different themes in the great room…

 And here’s a couple from one of my favorite spots during the holidays — our master bedroom.

 LIKE THIS POST?
 HERE ARE A FEW OTHER FAVORITE CHRISTMAS IDEAS

 - Basic to Beautiful — How to Add Garland to Your Mantel